 - The second reason is the blood clot that blocks the artery in and around the brain.

 Both the conditions cause damage to the brain as they do not let oxygen and other nutrients reach the brain cells.
 If the person doesn’t get timely medical attention in a brain stroke, then that person can suffer severe consequences or may die because of the stroke.
 It’s better to be safe than sorry.
 Stroke requires immediate medical attention to save the person from facing any serious consequences.
 In a serious condition like this, it is important to only take the services and advice of the best medical practitioner before doing anything and Dr. Shailesh Jain is the best doctor for brain stroke in Pitampura.
-He is one of the best Neurosurgeons in Pitampura without any doubt.
+He is one of the Best Neurosurgeon in Pitampura without any doubt.
 And in a situation like a brain stroke in which every single second matters for the patient it’s best to go to the top Neurosurgeon without wasting any more time because the sooner they get the treatment the better its result will be for them.

 But how do you identify whether you are having a stroke or not?
 Women are more at risk of experiencing a stroke as compared to men.
 Here are a few general symptoms of a stroke that are found in both men and women both.